drnsmith/drnsmith.github.io/content/projects/Project15/Project15.md

     <img src="/images/github.png" alt="GitHub" style="width:40px; height:40px; vertical-align: middle;">
   </a>

-# PART 1.
+# Part 1.
 Why AI Calibration is Critical for Reliable Breast Cancer Diagnosis

 AI-powered tools are revolutionising healthcare by providing fast, accurate, and scalable diagnostic solutions.
 In breast cancer diagnosis, deep learning (DL) models, particularly Convolutional Neural Networks (CNNs), have shown remarkable promise.
 However, a highly accurate model is not necessarily a reliable one.
 This is where **AI calibration** plays a critical role—ensuring that a model’s predicted probabilities align closely with the actual likelihood of events, making predictions more interpretable and trustworthy.

-In this blog, we explore the importance of model calibration in healthcare and delve into techniques like **Platt Scaling** and **Isotonic Regression** to improve the reliability of AI predictions in breast cancer diagnostics.
+In this blog, I explore the importance of model calibration in healthcare and delve into techniques like **Platt Scaling** and **Isotonic Regression** to improve the reliability of AI predictions in breast cancer diagnostics.

 ### What is AI Calibration?